 - Mark for review: You can flag and return to any question within a given test module that you want to come back to later. - Testing timer: A clock counts down the time remaining in each module.
 You can hide the timer, and you get an alert when 5 minutes remain in the module.
-When there are only 5 minutes remaining, the clock can no longer be hidden. - Calculator: A built-in Desmos graphing calculator is available for the entire Math section.
+When there are only 5 minutes remaining, the clock can no longer be hidden. - Calculator: A built-in Desmos calculator is available for the entire Math section.
 The calculator is provided in the Bluebook practice test to allow you to practice with it before the test.
-(You can also bring your own acceptable calculator; please see satsuite.collegeboard.org/psat-8-9/whats-on-the-test/math/calculator-use for complete information.) - Line reader: Use this tool to focus as you read test content. - Reference sheet: On the Math section, you have access to a list of common formulas.

-- Highlights & Notes: On non-math questions, you can highlight any part of a passage and leave yourself a note.
-You can change the highlight color, add an underline, make a note, or delete the highlight. - Option eliminator: If you think an answer option is wrong, you can cross it out. - Question Menu: Students can see which questions they skipped or marked for review and navigate to any question in the module.
+(You can also bring your own acceptable calculator; please see PSAT 8/9 Calculator Use for more information.) - Line reader: Use this tool to focus as you read test content. - Reference sheet: On the Math section, you have access to a list of common formulas. - Highlights & Notes: On non-math questions, you can highlight any part of a passage and leave yourself a note.
+You can change the highlight color, add an underline, make a note, or delete the highlight.
+A Windows tablet must have an external keyboard in order for students to use the Highlights & Notes tool in Bluebook. - Option eliminator: If you think an answer option is wrong, you can cross it out. - Question menu: Students can see which questions they skipped or marked for review and navigate to any question in the module.